baselaly/mini_crm/README.md

+- open cmd run git clone https://github.com/baselaly/mini_crm.git in folder you want to put the project in it
+- or Download ZIP it through github link
 - ** run cp .env.example .env and change Database credentials by yours
 - ** run composer install
 - ** run php artisan migrate for creating database tables